rafaesc/snippetquiz/README.md

 - Content Entries: Captured content (page, selection, or transcript) with metadata; may be enriched over time.
 - Topics: Optional user‑specific tags that can be attached to entries.
 - Questions/Options: Generated questions tied to content entries.
-- Quiz: Aggregate with status transitions and current question.
-- Event Store: Append‑only domain events for consistency.
+- Event Store: Append‑only Quiz Event Store for consistency.
 - Projections: Read‑optimized views built from events and state changes.

 ## Gateway Proxying